konklone/scissors/README.md

     vagrant up

-Note that after the kernel is modified (eg.w ith scissors_config_server) you must reinstall the virtualbox-guest-additions.
+Note that after the kernel is modified (eg. with scissors_config_server) you must reinstall the virtualbox-guest-additions.
 To accomplish this, scissors supports the `install_virtualbox_additions` command.